gkoberger/meteor-reststop/README.md

 WHAT IT DOES
 ------------

 RESTstop makes it easy to create RESTful APIs built on top of Meteor, for use with legacy systems (or if you're just too lazy to get DDP+SRP working).

 It's a psuedo-fork of [Meteor Router](https://github.com/tmeasday/meteor-router)'s, with a few major differences:

   * It doesn't come with all the front-end routing.
   * It makes sure it's run higher in the stack so that your routes aren't ignored.
-  * You can authenticate users via the API (although you could probably get this working with Router).
+  * You can authenticate users via the API, and access `this.user`.
   * It has some API-specific features

 INSTALLATION